 For each performance measure the state will use to assess compliance with the statutory assurance (or subassurance), complete the following.
 Where possible, include numerator/denominator.
 For each performance measure, provide information on the aggregated data that will enable the state to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

 Percent of service plans that address the participant's personal goals either by provision of waiver services or through other means.
-N=Number of service plans that address the participant's personal goals either by provision of waiver services or through other means.
-D=Number of approved service plans reviewed.
+N = Number of service plans that address the participant's personal goals either by provision of waiver services or through other means.
+D = Number of approved service plans.

+Record reviews, on-site

-Data Source (Select one): Record reviews, off-site If 'Other' is selected, specify: Review of person centered service plans and other documentation in the Medicaid Waiver Management Application.
+Review of person centered service plan and other documentation in the Medicaid Waiver Management Application

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Other Specify: Quarterly Annually Representative Sample Confidence Interval = 95% confidence level with a +/- 5% margin of error Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify: